Skip to Content

 How California Courts Are Ruling On Housing Density Issues

-September 8, 2022 Sean Gaffney Construction & Development
+September 8, 2022 Sean Gaffney General

 The supply and affordability of housing is one of the most pressing and challenging issues facing the country, especially in California, where local governments and advocacy groups historically averse to high-density building are challenging new efforts by state government to encourage residential development.